 responsibility to protect (universal principal)

-a state has a responsibility to protect its population from mass atrocities, the international community has a responsibility to assist the state if it is unable to protect its population on its own. if the state fails to protect its citizens from mass atrocities and peaceful measures have failed, the international community has the responsibility to intervene through coercive measures such as economic sanctions. military intervention is considered the last resort.
+if the state fails to protect its citizens from mass atrocities and peaceful measures have failed, the international community has the responsibility to intervene through coercive measures such as economic sanctions. military intervention is considered the last resort.

 ICC Director Trust Fund for Victims: